Home Resources Guides Pay-per-applicant Guide: Leverage Application-on-demand to Save Hiring Cost

 Defining who qualifies as an ideal applicant

-Recruiters and organizations can define which candidate profile falls under the category of qualified and which does not fall under qualified in advance.
-This can be done by establishing specific parameters including level of work experience, training and skills requirement, educational qualifications, etc. Recruiters can also create straightforward qualifiers to further narrow down on potential candidates.
+Recruiters and organizations can define candidate quality.
+This can be done by establishing specific parameters including level of work experience, training and skills requirement, educational qualifications, etc. Recruiters can also create straightforward qualifiers to further narrow down potential candidates.

 Some questions to consider during this stage: